dcarr178/Vintage-HOA-CCRs/Bylaws.md

     (c) Payment of the cost of reproducing copies of documents requested by a Member.

-Every member of the Board of Trustees, subject to the conditions set forth above, shall have the absolute right at any reasonable time to inspect and make copies of all books, records and documents of the Association and to inspect all real and personal properties owned or controlled by the Association.
+Every member of the Board of Directors, subject to the conditions set forth above, shall have the absolute right at any reasonable time to inspect and make copies of all books, records and documents of the Association and to inspect all real and personal properties owned or controlled by the Association.

 ### ARTICLE XI Assessments

 All assessments shall be made in accordance with the general provisions of Article IV of the Declaration.
 The Treasurer shall keep detailed records of all receipts and expenditures, including expenditures affecting the Property, specifying and itemizing the maintenance, repair and replacement expenses of the Property and any other expenses incurred.
 Such records shall be available for examination by the Owners during regular business hours.
-In accordance with the actions of the Board of Trustees in assessing common expenses against the Lots and Owners, the Treasurer shall keep an accurate record of such assessments and of the payments thereof by each Owner.
+In accordance with the actions of the Board of Directors in assessing common expenses against the Lots and Owners, the Treasurer shall keep an accurate record of such assessments and of the payments thereof by each Owner.

-### ARTICLE XII Corporate Seal

-The Association may, but shall not be obligated to, have a seal in circular form having within its circumference the words: &quot;Vintage on the River Homeowners Association, Inc.&quot;, or in lieu thereof the word &quot;SEAL&quot; may be placed adjacent to the signature of an authorized officer of the Association.

 ### ARTICLE XIII Amendments